-NO. The law prevents the Census Bureau from sharing your information with law enforcement.
-Your answers cannot be used to impact your eligibility for government benefits.
-Your answers are only used to create statistics about our country.
-The Census Bureau is bound by Title 13 of the U.S. Code to protect your personal information and keep it strictly confidential.
-That’s every answer, to every question.
+No. The law prevents the Census Bureau from sharing your information with law enforcement or immigration enforcement.
+Your answers do not affect your eligibility for government benefits—and they cannot be used against you by any government agency or court in any way.
+Your answers are used only to create statistics about our country.
+The Census Bureau is bound by Title 13 of the U.S. Code to protect your personal information—every answer, to every question—and keep it strictly confidential.

 Will the Census Bureau Hire Non-Citizens To Work on the 2020 Census?